Dymerz/ngx-bootstrap-typed-modal/README.md

   .setTitle('Greetings')             // title
   .setInput({username: 'Bob'})       // pass inputs
   .setSize('lg')                     // defined the size
-  .setForceMode(true)                // if the user can dismiss by lcicking on the background .show();                           // show the modal
+  .setForceMode(true)                // if the user can dismiss by clicking on the background .show();                           // show the modal

 modalRef.result.then(result => {